d0ng1er/advanced_cartography/README.md

 ## Planned Features

-- Mod settings which allow you to control size of screenshot deadzone, file management behavior for multiple runs on the same seed, etc.
+- ~~Mod setting which allows you to control size of screenshot deadzone.~~
-- Advanced stitch function, integration with mod GUI (stitch and view maps from the pause menu, instead of an external .exe)
+- ~~Advanced stitch function~~, integration with mod GUI (stitch and view maps from the pause menu, instead of an external .exe)
     - Noita's modding API might not allow this
-- Multithreaded screenshot compression
+- ~~Multithreaded screenshot compression~~

 ## Special Thanks